creifenscheid/db_rector/README.md

 ## Installation

-This **extension must be installed via composer**, e.g. `composer req —dev creifenscheid/db-rector`, to install typo3-rector and get it running.
+This **extension must be installed via composer**, e.g. `composer req —dev creifenscheid/db-rector`, to install typo3-fractor and get it running.
 You can download it from the [TYPO3 Extension Repository](https://extensions.typo3.org/extension/db_rector/), but it still has to be installed via composer.

 ## What does it do
-This extension is an adapter to run typo3-rector in the TYPO3 backend to refactor typoscript stored in sys_template.config.
+This extension is an adapter to run typo3-fractor in the TYPO3 backend to refactor typoscript stored in sys_template.config.

 ## Features
 - backend module to
   - view all typoscript stored in the db
-  - run typo3-rector on single db entries
+  - run typo3-fractor on single db entries
-  - Review the result of the typo3-rector process (incl. diff view)
+  - Review the result of the typo3-fractor process (incl. diff view)
-  - apply typo3-rector result to the corresponding sys_template record
+  - apply typo3-fractor result to the corresponding sys_template record
   - roll back the original typoscript
 - security
   - backend module is only active in TYPO3 context „development“ by default

 ### Note
-If the sys_template record has been adjusted after the rector process or the applying of the rector result, the corresponding rector model is going to be reset.<br>
+If the sys_template record has been adjusted after the fractor process or the applying of the fractor result, the corresponding fractor model is going to be reset.<br>
 So the updated sys_template typoscript can be processed again.

 ### Known working setups